cado-security/product-help/docs/cado/deploy/gcp/gcp-deploy.md

     :::
 10. Deploy by running the following commands in the directory `gcp/` `terraform init` followed by `terraform plan -var-file=gcpVars.tfvars`.
 Once you confirm the plan looks correct, you can then run `terraform apply -var-file=gcpVars.tfvars`
-11. Find your Cado instance in the [Compute Engine portal](https://console.cloud.google.com/compute/instances), navigate to its public IP address in the browser
+11. Find your / Forensic Acquisition and Investigation instance in the [Compute Engine portal](https://console.cloud.google.com/compute/instances), navigate to its public IP address in the browser
 12. Login with:
     - Username: admin
     - Password: \<instance_id\> (found in the Compute Engine console for your instance e.g. 8784481508256766876)